Detectors

 ---|---|

-Distance to stop line | The distance to the vehicle stop line is entered in the field. |
+Distance to stop line | Enter the distance to the vehicle stop line in the field |

-Detection distance | In the field, enter the distance at which the detector will perform the initial registration of objects |
+Detection distance | The distance at which the detector will perform the initial registration of objects |

 Save | Saving detector settings |

-Cancel | Cancel all changes |
+Cancel | Undo all changes |

 (*) - It is a required field